just4jc/corda/docs/source/key-concepts-data-model.rst

 .. note:: Currently the platform code will not re-assign states to a single notary as needed for you, in case of a mismatch.
 This is a future planned feature.

+Transaction Validation
+^^^^^^^^^^^^^^^^^^^^^^
+When a transaction is presented to a node as part of a flow it may need to be checked.
+Checking transaction validity is the responsibility of the **ResolveTransactions** flow.
+This flow performs a breadth-first search over the transaction graph, downloading any missing transactions into local storage and validating them.
+The search bottoms out at the issuance transactions.
+A transaction is not considered valid if any of its transitive dependencies are invalid.

+.. note:: Non-validating notaries assume transaction validity and do not request transaction data or their dependencies
+          beyond the list of states consumed.